GaloisInc/HARDENS/tests/README.md

 RTS_BIN=path/to/rts/binary ./test.py <path/to/scenario> [path/to/scenario.cases]
 ```

-Defining the `RTS_DEBUG` envrionment variable will cause the tester to
+Defining the `RTS_DEBUG` environment variable will cause the tester to
 print out debug output, including which commands are sent to the
 binary and which output is being checked.